 Anyone reporting a security vulnerability in Nextcloud can earn up to $5000, making ours some of the highest security bug bounties in the open source industry.
-For more details, see our announcement and our update in 2017 and the HackerOne whitepaper in 2018
+For more details, see our announcement, our update in 2017 and the HackerOne whitepaper in 2018

 The Nextcloud authentication system supports pluggable authentication including Two-factor authentication and device specific passwords, complete with a list of connected browsers and devices on the users’ personal page.
 As extra protection, device specific password tokens can be denied access to the file system.

 Included are Universal 2nd Factor (U2F) and Time-based One-Time Password (TOTP) second factor apps, enabling users to use tools like Yubikeys or Google Authenticator to secure their accounts.
 NFC auth is also supported (Yubikey Neo).
 A gateway 2-factor provider is available which supports 2nd factors from secure messaging apps Telegram and Signal as well as a variety of SMS gateways.